BettercareHealth/bettercare/primary-newborn-care/test-3.md

 	1. 2.0 mmol/l to 7.0 mmol/l
 	1. 1.4 mmol/l to 10 mmol/l
 	1. 7.0 mmol/l to 12 mmol/l
-13. How can the risk of hypoglycaemia be decreasd?
+13. How can the risk of hypoglycaemia be decreased?
 	1. Start an intravenous infusion in all low-birth-weight infants after delivery
 	1. Feed infants as soon as possible after birth
 	1. Add sugar to the formula feeds of all low-birth-weight infants